czh513/Deep-Fuzzy-Neural-Networks-/lablog.md

 It could be because the positive label is drown out by 9 others for every image.
 Sigmoid out models perform poorly on CIFAR-10, perhaps that's related?
-Should I "fix" it?
-What if uncertainty is a virtue?
+Should I "fix" it? <s>What if uncertainty is a virtue?</s> --> no, it's not.
+It's simply an artifact of applying sigmoid and softmax consequentially.

 Submitted evaluation: